primer/octicons/README.md

 #### `octicons.issue.options`

-This is a json object of all the `options` that will be added to the output tag.
+This is an object of all the attributes that will be added to the output tag.

 ```js
 octicons.x.options